 The prediction that the men would have long-standing health complaints was sadly accurate.
 Seán Hennessy died suddenly on 11 March 1947 at the age of 46, and Michael Burke died in a nursing home in Clonmel in 1953, aged 55.
 Joseph Kenny died the following year aged 77.
 While Kenny did get an award under the Military Service Pension Acts, his claim for injury compensation under the Army Pensions Acts was denied.

 Michael O'Reilly died on 25 January 1965 and was buried in Mitchelstown, Co.
 Cork, a few miles from his old home in Ballyfaskin, Co.
 Limerick.
 Florence O'Donoghue made a note of the event in his papers.
-O'Reilly's was the last funeral at which the traditional firing party accorded to War of Independence veterans was composed of Old IRA comrades: this was due to their increasing years and the possibility of accidents.
+O'Reilly's was the last funeral at which the traditional firing party given to War of Independence veterans would be composed of Old IRA comrades: due to their increasing years and the possibility of accidents it was no longer considered advisable.
 From then until the death of the last veteran in 2006, the national Defence Forces provided firing parties.
+Michael's widow Bridie died shortly before Christmas in 1968.
 In 1977 (September 5) the Cork Examiner reported that Patrick O'Reilly had visited his youngest brother, Denis, in his home in Garryspillane, Knocklong, the paper observing that the event recalled memories of the hunger strike.
-Michael's widow Bridie died shortly before Christmas in 1968.
 The last of the nine survivors, Christopher Upton, died in July 1973 at the age of 82, his wife having predeceased him in 1948.
 His oration was given by Tomás Malone, alias Sean Forde, who had been an organiser sent by GHQ to Munster in (1920) and took a leading part in the attack on Ballylanders Barracks.

 Seven short years after Upton's death, the trauma of a protracted hunger strike re-emerged, this time in the H-Blocks of Belfast.
 Ten men, including Bobby Sands M.P., died, and Sands's funeral was attended by 100,000 people.
 As a propaganda event, the hunger strike of 1920 was no less momentous.
 MacSwiney's writings, a collection of articles published in Irish Freedom in 1911-12, were published posthumously in book form by the Talbot Press in 1921.
 In India, the book was translated into several languages.
 Public figures in India such as Jawaharlal Nehru, Mahatma Gandhi and Bhagat Singh were among those influenced by him though Gandhi disagreed with his strategy.
-Hồ Chí Minh was quoted as saying "A nation that has such citizens will never surrender."
 Máire Ní Bhriain, Dáil Éireann's representative in Spain, described meetings held in support of MacSwiney in Barcelona, and later on, masses in memory of Kevin Barry.
 Robert Brennan, visiting Europe in the summer of 1921 was able to report: "Everywhere I went on the Continent I had evidence that we had broken through the paper wall with which England had surrounded us."
 The British response was characteristic.
 In December 1920, the centre of Cork city was burnt out by Black and Tans.
-Also in December, an act was brought into effect to partition Ireland on a sectarian, and not a geographic, basis.
+Also in December, an act was brought into effect to partition Ireland on a sectarian basis.
 When Dáil President, Éamon de Valera, returned to Ireland in December 1920 from a lengthy publicity and fundraising tour of the United States, the political landscape in Ireland bore a changed character.